typeworld/typeworld/documentation.md

 * Email verification after account creation
 * Look over client’s Pub/Sub implementation.
 For instance, topics for subscriptions may not yet exist, so when they exist later, the client needs to try to subscribe again
 * Decide on whether incoming font asset lists may contain mixed successfull/erroneous results for only successful.
 In latter case, first check all incoming assets for errors before proceeding with the installation.
 Further, when an incoming asset list contains both successful as well as erroneous data, abort installation, and then send uninstallation requests back to server, so that recorded installation from just now can be removed again.
+* After linking a user account to the app, the existing subscriptions aren’t uploaded/synched